Same-sex marriage in Prince Edward Island: Civil Marriage Act

 After the House of Commons of Canada passed the Civil Marriage Act in June 2005, provincial Attorney General Mildred Dover announced that the province would bring provincial legislation in line with the law, "We have said all along that we would comply if the federal government passed same-sex legislation.
 They have the power to define marriage.
 We're looking at the possibility of bringing in an omnibus bill that would say something to the effect of wherever the word spouse appears in our legislation, it includes same-sex and heterosexual marriages."
-The Act passed through the Canadian Senate on July 19 and received royal assent the next day on July 20, 2005, extending same-sex marriage rights across all of Canada.
+The act passed through the Canadian Senate on July 19 and received royal assent the next day on July 20, 2005, extending same-sex marriage rights across all of Canada.

-However, Ms. Dover announced that marriage licences would not be issued to same-sex couples until the province's laws were updated.
+However, Dover announced that marriage licences would not be issued to same-sex couples until the province's laws were updated.
 This was different from how the process had worked in other provinces; in those where courts called for same-sex marriage, and in Alberta after the Civil Marriage Act was passed.
 On July 22, Prince Edward Island was the only remaining province in the country where same-sex couples could not marry in practice.
 Dover said, "We'll do it as quickly as we can.
 We didn't prepare beforehand because, if we had prepared and changed all the wording, then people would say 'Why did you do that when it hadn't passed?'"
 Complaints immediately arose charging that the delay imposed by the province was illegal and violated the legal rights of same-sex couples.
 In response to these complaints, the province reversed its position.
 The first same-sex couple to wed on Prince Edward Island were Dr. Chris Zarow and Constance Majeau on August 20, 2005 in Vernon Bridge, as reported by the Charlottetown Guardian.
 Reverend Barry King officiated at the ceremony.
 He said: "Today we celebrate the beginning of a journey for Connie and Chris.
 This journey is filled with joy because it's filled with love.
 Connie and Chris chose this path because they love each other."